Highpointer/Surfs_Up/README.md

 • For each month, the median temperature (75° F for June and 71° F for December) is almost the same as the average temperature for each month.
 This indicates that each month's data likely exhibits a normal distribution.

-Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
-Average Temperatures
+Below are data tables of summary statistical analyis for each of the two months:

        June (2010 - 2017)         December (2010-2016)

 ![June_temperatures](June_Temp.png)
 ![Dec_temperatures](Dec_Temp.png)
+Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+Average Temperatures